 One of these treatment options is Dental Crowns.
 At Hunsaker Dental, we have carried out this treatment for several years now.
 Our dentists make it a point to explain everything about Salem dental crowns to our patients, which helps them make an informed decision.
-Our dentists will explain how crowns work, what is included in the process, the kind of maintenance they need, and address any other concerns.
+Our dentists will explain how crowns work, what is included in the process, and the kind of maintenance they need, and address any other concerns.

 What are Dental Crowns?

 Dental crowns are prosthetic teeth used in dental restoration treatments.
 They either completely cap an existing tooth, or encircle a dental implant.
 Crowns serve two purposes;

 - They protect the underlying tooth from further damage and decay, and